Charity Koons, DVM — Chief of Staff

 Dr. William VanDenHeuvel grew up and currently resides in Grand Rapids, Michigan.
 He received an undergraduate degree from Calvin College and earned a DVM degree from the Ross University School of Veterinary Medicine.
 Prior to joining the Seidl Veterinary Hospital team, Dr. VanDenHeuvel practiced at Allendale Animal Hospital.
 His special interests include diagnostic imaging, soft tissue surgery, and dentistry.

 In his spare time, Dr. VanDenHeuvel enjoys being outdoors, playing soccer, running, hiking, and working on cars.
-He also shares her home with three springer spaniels, Scout, Winston, and Emma, and one cat, Sunny.
+He also shares his home with three springer spaniels, Scout, Winston, and Emma, and one cat, Sunny.

 David Seidl, DVM — Retired

 After 45 years at Seidl Veterinary Hospital, Dr. David Seidl has retired.
 We want to thank him for his dedication to our clients and patients over the past four decades.

 A Michigan native, Dr. David Seidl graduated from Michigan State University (MSU) in 1973, where he earned both an undergraduate degree and a Doctorate of Veterinary Medicine.
 He has a special interest in geriatric medicine and soft tissue surgery.